markmon1919/kumu-php-analyzer/README.md

 - entrypoint.sh will run automatically

-- Default mounted TARET_PATH for Lumen is: /project
+- default mounted TARET_PATH for Lumen is : /project